-‘Star Wars’ Machete Order Viewing: Where Does ‘Rogue One’ Fit (Spoilers)
+‘Star Wars’ Machete Order Viewing: Where Does ‘Rogue One’ Fit [Spoilers]

 What is Machete Order?

 When it comes to watching Star Wars, there has always been three ways you can watch the seven films: chronological order of release (IV, V, VI, I, II, III, VII), numerical order (I to VII), or Machete Order (IV, V, II, III, VI).
-For most Star Wars fans, Machete Order has been the go-to method since it was invented in 2011.
-Here’s why:
+For most Star Wars fans, Machete Order has been the go-to method since it was invented in 2011 and here’s why.

 When you watch the films in numerical order, you’re told the tale of the rise and fall of Anakin Skywalker as he falls to the dark side of the Force and redeems himself in the final act of Return of the Jedi.
 This journey, however, then loses much of the emotional punch that the best Star Wars film, Episode V: The Empire Strikes Back provides.
 For example, in the climax of the movie, when Darth Vader tells Luke Skywalker that he, the Dark Lord of the Sith, is Luke’s father.
 If you’ve watched them in numerical order, you already know this because of how Episode III ends.
 Additionally, when Ben Kenobi tells Luke that Darth Vader seduced and killed Anakin Skywalker, you already know it for the shading of the truth that it is.

 A chronological release viewing is also okay, but will leave a viewer dissatisfied because there is no conclusion that the end of Return of the Jedi provides in Revenge of the Sith.
-(We’ll put aside the unfinished trilogy of VII through IX for now).
-Instead, you get the open ended hanger of Obi-wan dropping Luke off with Uncle Owen and Aunt Beru and going off to live in the Jundland Wastes.
+(We’ll put aside the unfinished trilogy of VII through IX for now.)
+Instead, you get the open-ended hanger of Obi-wan dropping Luke off with Uncle Owen and Aunt Beru and going off to live in the Jundland Wastes.
 Additionally, the closing shot of Jedi with Hayden Christensen as Vader’s Force ghost has been cited as a jarring irrelevancy, as the viewer only knows Vader from how he looks when Luke removes his mask on the second Death Star.

 Alright look, all I'm saying is that watching the Star Wars franchise in Machete Order is The One True Way